Nagelfar/RestaurantKata/services/Readme.md

 ### Running a fake server

-[Fakeit](https://github.com/justinfeng/fakeit) can be used to test an implementation with a fake server
+[Prism](https://github.com/stoplightio/prism) ([Docs](https://meta.stoplight.io/docs/prism/))can be used to test an implementation with a fake server

-    docker run -t \
+    docker run --init --rm \
-        -v "${PWD}:/services" \
+        -v $(pwd):/tmp \
-        -p 8010:8080 realfengjia/fakeit:latest \
+        -p 4010:4010 \
-        --spec /services/GuestExperience.yaml
+        stoplight/prism:4 mock \
+        -h 0.0.0.0 \
+        "/tmp/Billing.yaml"

-The fake server is reachable via <http://localhost:8010/>.
+The fake server is reachable via <http://localhost:4010/> and returns examples of the OpenAPI Spec as response.

-If you want to use the provided examples of an OpenAPI file append `--use-example` as additional parameter.
+To run all mock services at once together with the frontend use the <../docker-compose.yaml> file.

 ## On using AsyncAPI